 Firstly, that much I knew already, besides the air and remote mountain regions, the ocean is one of the few environments that at least superficially is not shaped by humans.
 But of course in terms of pollution and pH, and in terms of the growing number of fish farms, this is no longer true.

-Secondly, and this is the part I am only fully realising as part of Autistic dialogues, the pace of life in the ocean is much more in tune with the a of life that is compatible with humans cognitive capacities and limits than life in human urban environments.
+Secondly, and this is the part I am only fully realising as part of Autistic dialogues, the pace of life in the ocean is much more in tune with a pace that is compatible with humans cognitive capacities and limits than life in human urban environments.

 Let me explain: